$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

 \subsubsection{Using Equivariant Minimal Surfaces}

-A key similarity between the geometric structures built here and in \cite{CTT19} is the usage of associated equivariant harmonic maps.
+A key similarity between the present construction of geometric structures and that of \cite{CTT19} is the use of equivariant harmonic maps.
 In \cite{CTT19}, Collier, Tholozan, and Toulisse used maximal spacelike surfaces $\sigma: \tilde{\Sigma} \rightarrow \Ha^{2,n}$ in pseudo-hyperbolic space $\Ha^{2,n}$ to build fibered geometric structures.
 In particular, they consider \emph{immersed} such maps, which they prove are naturally attached to maximal representations $\rho:\pi_1S\rightarrow \SO_0(2,n+1)$.
 For each such maximal spacelike surface, they build an $(\SO_0(2,n+1), \Pho(\R^{2,n+1}))$-structure on a compact manifold $M \rightarrow S$ with fiber $\Pho(\R^{2,n})$.
-In the special case $n=3$ that $\SO_0(2,3)$ is split, with the additional demand that $\sigma$ has \emph{non-vanishing second fundamental form}, they build $(\SO_0(2,3), \Ein^{1,2})$-structures.
-Of emphasis here is the coarse picture suggested: \emph{appropriate adjectives on the map encode instructions for which space the geometric structure should be modeled on}.
+In the special case $n=3$ that $\SO_0(2,3)$ is split, with the additional demand that $\sigma$ has \emph{non-vanishing second fundamental form}, they convert $\sigma$ into an $(\SO_0(2,3), \Ein^{1,2})$-structure on $\T^1S \rightarrow S$.
+Of emphasis here is the coarse picture suggested: appropriate adjectives on the map $\sigma$ encode instructions for the correct model space.

-Our work is largely motivated by \cite{CTT19}, as well as \cite{CT24}.
+Our work is largely motivated by \cite{CTT19} and \cite{CT24}.
 In the present case, we trade $\SO_0(2,n+1)$ for $\Gtwosplit$ and maximal spacelike surfaces for \emph{alternating} \emph{$J$-holomorphic} curves in the pseudosphere $\quadric$.
 The space $\quadric$, the unit sphere in $\R^{3,4}$, carries a canonical $\Gtwosplit$-invariant almost-complex structure, allowing us to consider $J$-holomorphic curves $\nu:\Sigma \rightarrow \quadric$ from a Riemann surface $\Sigma$.
-Here, the \emph{alternating} condition, named in \cite{Nie24}, entails that $\nu$ has a generalized \emph{Frenet frame} analogous to space curves in $\mathbb{E}^3$.
+Here, the \emph{alternating} condition, named in \cite{Nie24}, entails that $\nu$ has a generalized $(T,N,B)$-\emph{Frenet frame} analogous to space curves in $\mathbb{E}^3$.
 Our two constructions of geometric structures are equivalently described via two equivariant families of $J$-holomorphic curves, which we call \emph{$\alpha$-curves} and \emph{$\beta$-curves}.
-The respective curves are in 1-1 correspondence with the $\alpha$-bundles (with $\beta\neq0$) and $\beta$-bundles (with $\alpha \neq 0$).
-See \cite{CT24}, which extensively explains the identifications for $\beta$-bundles.

-The $\beta$-curves are the $J$-holomorphic curves $\nu: \tilde{\Sigma} \rightarrow \quadric$ that are \emph{immersed}.
-From each such object, we find an associated fibered geometric structure.
-This association provides a reinterpretation of Theorem \ref{IntroThm:Ein23GeometricStructures} from the perspective of harmonic maps.
+The $\beta$-curves are \emph{immersed} alternating $J$-holomorphic curves $\nu: \tilde{\Sigma} \rightarrow \quadric$.
+Via these curves, we find a reinterpretation of Theorem \ref{IntroThm:Ein23GeometricStructures} from the perspective of harmonic maps.